Orin Kerr

 Biography

-Orin Kerr is a Professor at Stanford Law School, where he teaches and writes in the area of criminal law and criminal procedure.
-He helped found the field of computer crime law, which studies how traditional legal doctrines must adapt to digital crime and digital evidence.
+Orin Kerr is a Professor of Law at Stanford Law School and a Senior Fellow at the Hoover Institution.
+Kerr teaches and writes on criminal law and criminal procedure, often focusing on the impact of new technologies.
 He is widely considered a leading authority on the Fourth Amendment.

-Prior to joining the Stanford Law faculty, Kerr was a law professor at George Washington University, the University of Southern California, and University of California at Berkeley.
-He also has been a visiting professor at the University of Chicago, the University of Pennsylvania, and Yale.
+Kerr previously held tenured positions at the George Washington University, the University of Southern California, and the University of California at Berkeley.
+He has been a visiting professor at the University of Chicago, the University of Pennsylvania, and Yale.

 Education